cc4i/awesome-gke/blueprint/k3s/play-k3s.md

 > Key points:
 > - Grant server & agent nodes with permission in order to provision network resources.
+> - Allow port:60000 in the firewall rules.
 > - Following guidance to build CCM and push into your own image registry.
 > - Configure RBAC and allow CCM working properly, see [reference](../../manifests/ccm-k3s/).